stimulsoft/Samples-Dashboards.JS-for-Node.js/Loading a Dashboard from the Server-Side/README.md

 # Loading a Dashboard from the Server-Side
-This example illustrates loading of the dashboard from the server-side and saving the result to the mdc-file.
+This example illustrates loading of the dashboard from the server-side and saving the result to the Report Snapshot.

 ### Installation and running
 Use npm to install requred modules: